gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

 ---
-title: 'Using Grav as a Simple Open Publishing Tool'
+title: 'Using Grav as a GitHub-powered Open Publishing Tool'
 slug: grav-as-a-simple-open-publishing-tool
 date: '07-12-2015 00:00'
 published: true